cormachogan/dsm-consumption-api-samples/README.md

    - the name of the K8s cluster wishing to consume databases on DSM
    - psp/security information

-2. dev-team-ns.yaml: This file create a namespace and appropriate DSM info to enable a database to be created
+2. dev-team-ns.yaml: This file create a namespace on the TKGs workload cluster with appropriate DSM info to enable a database to be created

 3. pg-by-k8s.yaml: This file contains a manifest which provisions a PostgreSQL database on DSM